JavaScript IndexedDB

 IndexedDB allows you to create web applications that can work both online and offline.

-It’s useful for applications that store a large amount of data and don’t need a persistent internet connection.
+It’s useful for applications that store a large amount of data and don’t need a constant internet connection.

-For example, Google Docs uses the IndexedDB to store the cached documents in the browser and synchronizes with the server once in a while.
-This allows Google Docs to increase performance while enhancing user experiences.
+For example, Google Docs uses the IndexedDB to store the cached documents in the browser and synchronizes with the server periodically.
+This improves performance and enhances user experiences.

-And you’ll find other types of applications that heavily use IndexedDB like online notepads, quizzes, todo lists, code sandboxes, and CMS.
+You’ll also find other types of applications that heavily use IndexedDB, such as online notepads, quizzes, to-do lists, code sandboxes, and CMS.

 IndexedDB structure